gaabdul/Now-And-Later/README.md

 ## Current Status

-This is Instruction 4 implementation - drag-and-drop functionality for task movement and reordering.
-Delete (Eliminate) functionality and search/filter features will be added in subsequent instructions.
+This is Instruction 5 implementation - delete functionality with confirmation dialogs and improved archive restore.
+Search/filter features will be added in subsequent instructions.

 ## Data Structure